 Mineral King Trails are an excellent way to explore the area, with options that range from the one-mile Cold Springs Nature Loop to wilderness trails that traverse the eastern areas of Sequoia National Park.
 At Mineral King Ranger Station, get information, trail recommendations, maps, local wilderness permits, first aid, and bear canisters.
 Wilderness permits are available on the porch of the station when it is closed.

 Mineral King is accessed by a 25 mile, steep, winding road open late May through October, weather permitting.
 RVs and trailers are not recommended.
 Be prepared; there is no gasoline or electricity in this remote area.
 This area, at 7,500 to 14,000 feet elevation, is characterized by warm days and chilly nights in summer.
 In spring and fall, be prepared for freezing temperatures and the possibility of snow.
 Two seasonal campgrounds are for tent camping only.
-In 2019, the Mineral King road and campgrounds open May 22 (campgrounds open at noon).

 Silver City Mountain Resort has lodging that includes chalets and rustic cabins, a small market with limited supplies, showers, and restaurant that is popular for its selection of pie.
 There is no ice or gasoline.
 It’s on Mineral King road, 3 miles west of the ranger station.